weilingx46/workshop-ws-5-8-aws/README.md

 In the top right click on your account name and then on My Security Credentials.
 ![](/img/securityCredentials.png)

-:eyes:Normally you'd want to get started with IAM users for security reasons, but since this is a quick workshop and we will be canceling our AWS account just click on Continue to Security Credentials.
+:thought_balloon: Normally you'd want to get started with IAM users for security reasons, but since this is a quick workshop and we will be canceling our AWS account just click on Continue to Security Credentials.

 Expand the Access keys tab and click on Create New Access Key.
 Hold on to the **access key** and **secret key**.